Khloe Kardashian Posts Cryptic Quote About Being ‘F—ed Up’ After Tristan Thompson Cheating Scandal

 As fans already know, Tristan Thompson was busted cheating on Khloe Kardashian last month when photos and video of him kissing and touching multiple other women surfaced online just days before Khloe gave birth to their daughter, True.
 While Kardashian has not officially spoken out about the cheating scandal, she has been dropping hints via quotes, cryptic tweets, and even telling fans she can’t believe the amount of fake news going around about the situation.

 Since the cheating scandal broke, fans have been keeping a close eye on Khloe Kardashian.
-The new mom was expected to leave Trisatn Thompson in Cleveland and return home to L.A. with her friends and family, but she shocked many by standing by her man in Ohio.
+The new mom was expected to leave Tristan Thompson in Cleveland and return home to L.A. with her friends and family, but she shocked many by standing by her man in Ohio.

 As previously reported by the Inquisitr, Khloe was said to be torn about staying in Cleveland with Tristan, but eventually made the decision to give the relationship a second chance.
 However, she may now be regretting the decision.
 Sources tell Us Weekly Magazine that Kardashian and Thompson have been fighting non-stop since the cheating scandal and that Khloe has absolutely no trust in her cheating boyfriend.
 To make matters worse, none of her friends and family are supporting her at this time.